-The following is a summary of additional Hamilton Public Health Services considerations to be provided prior to approaching Board of Health for CTS endorsement.
+The following is a summary of Hamilton Public Health Services considerations for approaching the Board of Health for CTS endorsement.
 Of note, the corresponding checklist in Appendix A should be completed in advance of requesting Board of Health endorsement for a proposed CTS site.